Edg209/minimal-google-cloud/pytest-cloud-shell/README.md

 # pytest-cloud-shell

 This project aims to run pytest on a python repository using the cloud shell.
 The python repository must be under git version control.
+It must also be a simple project with no requirements.

 ### Setting up parameters